wangguoke/blog/The Performance Testing of JIT feature In PostgreSQL 11.md

 You could see it in the following picture:
 We could use 'select column from table where condition group by column order by  column;' as an example:
 ![improve cpu cache](/assets/improve%20cpu%20cache_rfwpyjg8u.png)
-Without the JIT, data is obtained one by one(like the left).
+Without the JIT, data are obtained one by one(like the left).
 With the JIT, we could get a lot of data to process together(like the right).
-This may be to improve the peformance with enhance the optimization options or changing the order of optimization.
+This may be to improve the performance with enhancing the optimization options or changing the order of optimization.

 ### Do the performance testing
 #### Hardware Configuration：